Cleft and Craniofacial Team

 Dr. Thomas consults to help treat patients with craniofacial conditions.

-Dr. Johnson is available by consultation to help ensure your child’s vision is developing properly.
+Dr. Shipley is available by consultation to help ensure your child’s vision is developing properly.

 Pediatric Radiology: E. David Evans, MD